ikapadata/Airtable/Airtime & Data Distribution/README.md

 ## How to use

 ### Getting started
+_It assumed that you're familiar with creating Airtable automations.
+You can refresh your knowledge by reading [How to create an Airtable Automation](https://support.airtable.com/hc/en-us/articles/360052619093-Creating-an-automation)
 **To use this script as-is**

 1. Download the [sample csv](https://github.com/ikapadata/Airtable/blob/new-edits/Airtime%20%26%20Data%20Distribution/Airtime%20Results%20Fields.csv) from this repo and import it as a new table on your Airtable base.
 This will provide all of the required fields for capturing results